plumvillage/newsletter/src/en/articles/br-troi-duc-hien--all-is-joy.md

 {% image "article/br-troi-duc-hien/BrDucHien-edit.jpg" %}

 The bell is invited.
 I stretch, rub my knees tenderly, and delicately open my eyes.
 The headache is almost gone.
 Wonderful!
 We prepare to touch the earth.
-The text invites us to contemplate No Birth and No Death.
+The text invites us to contemplate no-birth and no-death.
 I am touched by this synchronicity with the universe, which always offers me what I need.
 It is up to me to develop my availability and my capacity to fully receive what is offered.
 I smile…

 ## Manifestation is joy